 6. Monfort Bat Sanctuary, Samal Island

 In the heart of the Island Garden City of Samal are 70 beautiful caves.
 These caves are home to approximately 1.8 million Geoffrey Rousette Fruit bats, a Guinness world record.
-The bats may make you shudder, but it will pass when you explore the cave.
+The bats may make you shudder, but they will pass when you explore the cave.
 In addition, the sanctuary has different tours for your exploration, such as the Day Tour, the Bat Cave Day viewing, and the Bat Emergence Night Tour.